 What, How and Why (or Why Not)

 Organic certification of your farm requires strict adherence to a set of farm management practices determined at the federal level and monitored by a 3rd-party certification agency.
-It’s beyond the scope of this course to teach you how to produce your crops organically, but you will get an intimate glimpse into how organic certification works, what common pitfalls exist, and who the players are.
+It’s beyond the scope of this 4-week course to teach you how to produce your crops organically, but you will get an intimate glimpse into how organic certification works, what common pitfalls exist, and who the players are.

 People who are: Committed to starting a farm in the next two years but haven’t yet begun production; Already farming for 1 to 3 years; Farming 3-10 years.
 Ideally for farmers located in the Northeastern United States, for commonality in production practices, though farmers outside the region are welcome to participate as well.

 Course participants after completion of this course will:

 - Have a better understanding of the NOP program & its requirements

 - Possess the skills to understand and properly fill out applicable organic certification application paperwork